Superconductivity suppression and bilayer decoupling in Pr substituted YBa$_2$Cu$_3$O$_{7-\delta}$: Discussion

-The absent FR states at $E_F$ compel a reassessment of Pr's role through modern DFT+$U$ calculations.
-One possible origin of electron doping is from Pr$^{3+}$ to Ba$^{2+}$ substitution, which was suggested in earlier studies but without conclusive experimental evidence~\cite{COLONESCU1999,PhysRevB.56.5512,PhysRevB.61.12404,10.1063/1.367709,PhysRevB.55.9160}.
-The presence of type 2 samples may relate to partial Ba-site substitution, which is evidenced by composition analysis, single crystal X-ray diffraction refinement (Table S2 and Fig.~\ref{fig:XRD}), scanning tunneling microscopy (Fig.~\ref{fig:STEM}), and disorder-induced chain band broadening effects (further discussed in DFT calculations).
+The absence of FR states at $E_F$ compels a reassessment of Pr's role on other elements' valence states.
+One key structural effect with Pr-substitution is the flattening of the CuO$_5$ pyramid, which is generally considered to reduce copper valence with the lowered 3$d_{x^2-y^2}$ site energy~\cite{karppinen1992characterization,jin2024interlayer}.
+Another possible origin of additional electron doping is from partial Pr$^{3+}$ to Ba$^{2+}$ substitution, which was suggested in earlier studies but without conclusive experimental evidence~\cite{COLONESCU1999,PhysRevB.56.5512,PhysRevB.61.12404,10.1063/1.367709,PhysRevB.55.9160}.
+The presence of type 2 samples may relate to partial Ba-site substitution, which is evidenced by composition analysis, single crystal X-ray diffraction refinement (Table S2 and Fig.~\ref{supp-fig:XRD}), scanning tunneling microscopy (Fig.~\ref{supp-fig:STEM}), and disorder-induced chain band broadening effects (further discussed in DFT calculations).
 To understand the potential site-dependent Pr substitution effect, we model three systems: pristine YBa$_2$Cu$_3$O$_7$, Y$_{0.67}$Pr$_{0.33}$Ba$_2$Cu$_3$O$_7$ (Y-site substitution), and YBa$_{1.67}$Pr$_{0.33}$Cu$_3$O$_7$ (Ba-site substitution), using $3\times2\times1$ supercells with two Y/Ba atoms replaced by Pr.
 Structure relaxations reveal the lowest-energy configuration features Pr atoms aligned along Cu-O chains with antiferromagnetic (AFM) ordering.
-Ferromagnetic (FM) configurations cost $\sim$2 meV/Pr -- consistent with the observed $\sim$17 K AFM transition in PrBa$_2$Cu$_3$O$_7$~\cite{PhysRevB.40.4453}.
+Ferromagnetic (FM) configurations cost $\sim$2 meV/Pr, which is consistent with the observed $\sim$17 K AFM transition in PrBa$_2$Cu$_3$O$_7$~\cite{PhysRevB.40.4453}.
 (Computational details in Methods and Text S2).